-Vincent T. Gawronski is associate professor of political science at Birmingham-Southern College in Alabama.
-He received his B.A. in history and Spanish from the University of Texas at Austin (1987) and his M.A.
+Vincent T. Gawronski is a Professor of Political Science at Birmingham-Southern College in Alabama.
+He received his B.A. from the University of Texas at Austin (1987) and his M.A.
 (1993) and Ph.D.
 (1998) in political science from Arizona State University.
 He is currently the coordinator of the Latin American Studies program at Birmingham-Southern and chair of the Teaching Committee of the Consortium of Latin American Studies Programs.
 Dr. Gawronski’s area of expertise is Mexico and Central America, where he has maintained primarily four research tracks: 1) political and socioeconomic development, 2) disaster risk reduction, 3) “politics of disaster,” and 4) push-pull migration factors.
 Dr. Gawronski has contributed to several sponsored projects focusing on disasters and political change in the Dominican Republic, El Salvador, Guatemala, Honduras, Mexico, Nicaragua, Peru, Bolivia, and Ecuador.
-Dr. Gawronski has authored or co-authored publications in International Studies Perspectives, Peace Review, Hemisphere, International Journal of Mass Emergencies and Disasters, Mexican Studies/Estudios Mexicanos, Cambridge Journal of International Affairs, and Latin American Politics and Society.
+Dr. Gawronski has authored or co-authored publications in International Studies Perspectives, Peace Review, Hemisphere, International Journal of Mass Emergencies and Disasters, Mexican Studies/Estudios Mexicanos, Cambridge Journal of International Affairs, Latin American Politics and Society, and Natural Hazards Review.